bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/euclid.md

 * It is worth remarking that Itard, who accepts Hjelmslev's claims that the passage about Euclid was added to Archimedes, favours the second of the three possibilities that we listed above.
 * Again the fact that Euclid undoubtedly based the Elements on previous works means that it would be rather remarkable if no trace of the style of the original author remained.
 * Even if we accept (i) then there is little doubt that Euclid built up a vigorous school of mathematics at Alexandria.
+* Euclid did not work out the syntheses of the locus with respect to three and four lines, but only a chance portion of it ...
 * certainly does not prove that Euclid was an historical character since there are many similar references to Bourbaki by mathematicians who knew perfectly well that Bourbaki was fictitious.
 * Nevertheless the mathematicians who made up the Bourbaki team are all well known in their own right and this may be the greatest argument against hypothesis (iii) in that the 'Euclid team' would have to have consisted of outstanding mathematicians.
 * We shall assume in this article that hypothesis (i) is true but, having no knowledge of Euclid, we must concentrate on his works after making a few comments on possible historical events.